-In her personal capacity, Natalie has been selected as one of the leading Labour and Employment law practitioners in the world in both 2016 and 2017, according to the 6th and 7th editions of the Expert Guides Women in Business Law guide.
+In her personal capacity, Natalie has been listed in the prestigious 2020 Canadian Legal Lexpert® Directory* as a top practitioner who is repeatedly recommended in employment law in Canada.
+She has been named by the judges of the Canadian HR Reporter’s 2018 National HR Awards as Employment Lawyer of the Year.
+She has also been selected as one of the leading Labour and Employment law practitioners in the world in both 2016 and 2017, according to the 6th and 7th editions of the Expert Guides Women in Business Law guide.
 Lawyers listed in the Expert Guides Women in Business Law publication are nominated by in-house counsel and peers, and selected through independent research and peer evaluations.

 Natalie provides senior counsel on all issues in employment law, including policy and contract drafting, hiring processes, terminations, discipline, restrictive covenants, employment contracts, employment standards issues, workplace bullying and harassment, human rights and sexual harassment.
 She represents both employees and employers, assisting each with clear, practical advice, in an effort to help them understand their rights and obligations.